-The Southern Regional Assembly are currently woring on preparing a draft Regional Spatial and Economic Strategy (RSES), anticipated to be ready for public consultation by late September/early October.
+The Southern Regional Assembly are currently woring on preparing a draft Regional Spatial and Economic Strategy (RSES), anticipated to be ready for public consultation in early November.

 Arising under the Local Government Reform Act 2014 the Southern Regional Assembly has assumed a number of new functions.
 Chief among these responsibilities is the preparation of a Regional Spatial and Economic Strategy (RSES) for the Southern Region.